k141303/liat_ml_roberta/README.md

 # liat_ml_roberta
-Multi-Language RoBERTa trained by RIKEN-AIP LIAT.
+RoBERTa trained on Wikipedia Dump.

 ## How to install